ftsrg/gamma/plugins/core/README.md

 ## Eclipse setup

+You will need Java 11 to setup Gamma.

-The presented framework has been implemented as a set of Eclipse plugins.
+Gamma has been implemented as a set of Eclipse plugins.
 To use the framework, you will need an Eclipse with the following plugins installed:
 * Eclipse Modeling Framework SDK 2.21.0.
 * Xtext Complete SDK 2.21.0.
 (It contains Xtend, no need for the additional download